Child Custody Lawyer in Pittsburgh

 When a divorce involves children, it is essential to enlist the services of an experienced Pittsburgh child custody lawyer.
 If a divorce is not handled properly, you risk the ability to see your children as much as you deserve to.
 When facing a child custody battle, an attorney will help show the court why your custody of your children is in their best interests.

-The Pittsburgh child custody lawyers at Notaro Epstein Family Law Group, P.C. have dedicated their careers to family law.
+The Pittsburgh child custody lawyers at Notaro Epstein Family Law Group, P.C., have dedicated their careers to family law.
 Our law firm in Allegheny County, PA, proudly focuses on family law and no other legal discipline.
 By doing this, we can provide clients with the attention and knowledge they deserve.

 How Is Child Custody Determined in Pennsylvania?

 Pennsylvania bases custody on what is believed to be in the best interest of the child or children.
 During a child custody battle, courts may grant custody to one parent or may decide that joint custody is in the best interests of the child.
-In some cases, supervised physical custody is granted to a parent who is not deemed to fit take care of their children but are also not considered to be a danger to them.
+In some cases, supervised physical custody is granted to a parent who is not deemed fit to take care of their children but is also not considered to be a danger to them.

 Courts make custody decisions based on: